 Proposed changes for “awake/doze cycle” usage (as mark up):

 AP may designate a RAW for S1G STAs in non-TIM mode by setting the RAW Type to Simplex RAW and setting the RAW Type Options to Non-TIM RAW in the RPS element.
-In a non-TIM RAW, only S1G STAs in non-TIM mode that have been previously scheduled within the RAW such as TWT STAs or doze awake cycle rescheduled STAs (as described in 10.47.2 (Rescheduling of awake/doze cycle)) are allowed to access the medium.
+In a non-TIM RAW, only S1G STAs in non-TIM mode that have been previously scheduled within the RAW such as TWT STAs or awake/doze cycle rescheduled STAs (as described in 10.47.2 (Rescheduling of awake/doze cycle)) are allowed to access the medium.